Get Schooled

 Which college is overall most affordable?

 Which college is offering you the most scholarships and grants (aid that doesn't have to be paid back)?
-Will the scholarships be awarded every year or one time?
+Will the scholarships be awarded every year or only one time?

 This can get tricky for two reasons.
 The first is that some colleges have higher tuition rates than others, so they may offer you more grants and scholarships, but still leave you with significant unmet need.
 Second, if a college only offers you a huge scholarship for the first year, you’ll need to figure out how you'll pay for your remaining years in school.